NaoiseGaffney/Training/README.md

 	* Navigation Bar / Hamburger-Nav-Bar (Materialize CSS 1.0.0)
 		* Logo Link to Home / Index Page (Logo is my own)
 		* Courses & Coaching Drop-Dowm (Materialize CSS 1.0.0) -> *Django App - Shop*
-			* All Training (all categories) -> Carousel
+			* All Training (all categories) -> Cards (MaterializeCSS 1.0.0 Cards)
-			* Courses (category) -> Courses Carousel
+			* Courses (category) -> Courses Cards (MaterializeCSS 1.0.0 Cards)
-			* Coaching (category) -> Coaching Carousel
+			* Coaching (category) -> Coaching Cards (MaterializeCSS 1.0.0 Cards)
 	* Parallax - Mountain Success x 3 (Materialize CSS 1.0.0)
 	* Banner / Tagline for Professional Training and Development
 	* GaffCo Consulting description, course and coaching tabs with links and descriptions to courses and coaching sessions.
 	* Fixed Footer
 		* LinkedIn Profile Link
 		* Copyright Notice
-* **Django App - Shop:** All Training / Courses / Coaching Carousel.
+* **Django App - Shop:** All Training / Courses / Coaching Cards.
-	* Views of available courses and coaching sessions in a carouesel.
+	* Views of available courses and coaching sessions in a collection of cards.
-	* Carousel courses and coaching sessions are selectable to view in greater detail and are available to purchase.
+	* Courses and coaching sessions are selectable to view in greater detail and are available to purchase.
 	* Detailed view of course or coaching session.
 	* Ability to select number of courses and coaching sessions and add to cart.
 	* Submit cart -> *Django App - Cart*